Cyberexe1/Suduko_Game_Solver/README.md

 ## Features

 - Upload a Sudoku puzzle image and extract the grid using OCR.space API.
-- Solve the puzzle using Sugoku API.
+- Solve the puzzle using Backtracking Algorithm.
 - Interactive web UI for manual entry, clearing, and resetting the board.

 ## Setup